rapid7/insightconnect-plugins/plugins/opsgenie/help.md

 # Key Features

-Identify key features of plugin.
+* Create new alert
+* Close existing alert
+* Get information about specific alert
+* Get on calls is used to retrieve current on-call participants of a specific schedule

 # Requirements

-* Example: Requires an API Key from the product
+* Requires an API Key from the product OpsGenie
-* Example: API must be enabled on the Settings page in the product's user interface

 # Supported Product Versions